 Rendering courtesy of Noe & Associates with The Boundary

 After topping out nearly two years ago, the trio of glassy high-rise towers known as Waterline Square on Monday kicked off leasing for its rental units.
 GID Development tapped three major architects, Richard Meier, Kohn Pedersen Fox (KPF), and Rafael Viñoly, to design the Upper West Side buildings, which include roughly 260 condos, 800 rental units, and 100,000 square feet of amenities.
-Rentals, ranging from studios to four-bedroom apartments, start at $4,130 per month; pricing for all units has not been released yet.
+Rentals, ranging from studios to four-bedroom apartments, start at $4,130 per month, without concessions.
 Hill West Architects serve as the project’s architect of record.